yapplabs/ember-radio-button/README.md

 This is useful if you want to autosave a model in response to a user action, rather than with an observer.

+To install this addon in your ember-cli project, use `npm install ember-radio-button --save-dev`.
+Run the dummy app for examples and documentation.

 Handlebars:
 ```javascript
 {{#radio-button value="green" groupValue=color changed="colorChanged"}}